Learn About CHIP in Massachusetts

 MA CHIP does not offer coverage for pregnant women.
 Expectant women who have Medicaid eligibility can apply for that program, instead.
 Once the child is born, the family can enroll him or her in CHIP.
 About 96 percent of CHIP-eligible children are enrolled in the program, making that a total of about 110,000 children statewide.

-To learn more about CHIP eligibility, download our complimentary guide.
+To learn more about CHIP, download our free guide.

 What services are covered by CHIP in Massachusetts?